YunxinLi/LingCloud/LMEye/readme.md

 3. ```python app_demo_new.py```

 ## Evaluation.
-We mainly evaluate our model and InstructBLIP to verify the effectiveness of Interactive Perception Network.
+We mainly evaluate our model and InstructBLIP to show the performance of Interactive Perception Network.

 Flick-30k Images with long description are constructed by GPT-3.5-turbo.